inkarkat/vim-TaskMotions/README.md

     ]t                      Go to [count] next start of a task or TODO marker.
     [t                      Go to [count] previous start of a task or TODO marker.

+    ]T                      Go to [count] next start of something highlighted with the Todo highlight group.
+    [T                      Go to [count] previous start of something highlighted with the Todo highlight group.

 INSTALLATION
 ------------------------------------------------------------------------------